What Will Happen in the Future?

 What Trouillot saw in 2003 seems many times truer since 2016, when the predictions of political science and economics have fumbled and tumbled.

 In this situation, wise anthropologists stress contingency and unpredictability.
 Anthropologists insist the future cannot be known in advance.
 To a certain extent, this is the tack Anna Lowenhaupt Tsing takes in Friction: An Ethnography of Global Connection.
 Lavenda and Schultz tackle Tsing’s work in their final chapter.
-(As an aside, Lavenda & Schultz are the only Introduction to Anthropology textbook I know that would try to discuss Tsing’s difficult book.)
+(As an aside, Lavenda and Schultz are the only Introduction to Anthropology textbook I know that would try to discuss Tsing’s difficult book.)

 Tsing insists globalization cannot be predicted in advance.
 Tsing also shows us how resistance cannot be predicted either.
-Successful resistance can happen unexpectedly (Tsing in Lavenda & Schultz 2015:501-502).
+Successful resistance can happen unexpectedly (Tsing in Lavenda and Schultz 2015:501-502).
 (For more on Tsing’s follow-up work, The Mushroom at the End of the World: On the Possibility of Life in Capitalist Ruins, see my class on Would the world be better off without humans?)

 1. Paradoxical combinations of the modern and the traditional will continue to proliferate.